CLEF. Crowdsourcing Linked Entities via web Form

 Visualize records

-When clicking on values, the website can redirect users to Wikidata pages (e.g. Department of classical philology
+When clicking on values, the website can redirect users to Wikidata pages (e.g. Department of classical philology), geonames pages (e.g. Bologna) or to internal pages describing terms belonging to controlled vocabularies (e.g. female).

 Explore and search